yetisunny/yetisunny.github.io/content/_index.md

 ---
-title: YoYo
+title: Home
+template: index
 ---

-This is my page
+# Welcome
+This is where I write about everything and everything, and share it with the world.